-Since the beginning Alex’s Lemonade Stand Foundation (ALSF) has been about collaboration and working together to find cures.
+Since our founding, Alex’s Lemonade Stand Foundation (ALSF) has promoted collaboration and working together to find cures.

 - Embryonal brain cancers